Submissions and enquiries

 In the reference list:

-Chenoweth, E and O Lewis (2013) Nonviolent and violent campaigns and outcomes (NAVCO) data project, version 2.0.
-Josef Korbel School of International Studies, University of Denver (http://www.du.edu/korbel/sie/research/chenow_navco_data.html).
+Chenoweth E and Lewis O (2013) Nonviolent and violent campaigns and outcomes (NAVCO) data project, version 2.0.
+Available at: http://www.du.edu/korbel/sie/research/chenow_navco_data.html (accessed 15 August 2024).

-Chenoweth, E and O Lewis (2013) Unpacking nonviolent campaigns: Introducing the NAVCO 2.0 dataset.
+Chenoweth E and Lewis O (2013) Unpacking nonviolent campaigns: Introducing the NAVCO 2.0 dataset.
 Journal of Peace Research 50(3): 415–423.

-Marshall, MG, TR Gurr and K Jaggers (2014) Polity IV project: Political regime characteristics and transitions, 1800–2013.
-Center for Systemic Peace (http://www.systemicpeace.org/inscrdata.html).
+Marshall, MG, Gurr TR and Jaggers K (2014) Polity IV project: Political regime characteristics and transitions, 1800–2013.
+Center for Systemic Peace.
+Available at: http://www.systemicpeace.org/inscrdata.html (accessed 04 August 2024).

 16. Abbreviations